UniMath/agda-unimath/src/foundation-core/equivalences.lagda.md

 ## See also

-- For the notions of inverses and coherently invertible maps, also known as half-adjoint equivalences, see [`foundation.coherently-invertible-maps`](foundation.coherently-invertible-maps.md).
+- For the notion of coherently invertible maps, also known as half-adjoint equivalences, see [`foundation.coherently-invertible-maps`](foundation.coherently-invertible-maps.md).
 - For the notion of maps with contractible fibers see [`foundation.contractible-maps`](foundation.contractible-maps.md).